GoogleCloudPlatform/solutions-builder/docs/INSTALLATION.md

 It will then run the following steps:
 - Updating GCP Organizational policies and required IAM roles.
-- Run terraform to set up foundation and GKE cluster (imperonating a service account)
+- Run terraform to set up foundation and GKE cluster (impersonating a service account)
 - Build and deploy microservices to GKE cluster.
 (If choosing "gke" in TEMPLATE_FEATURES)
 - Generate Swagger UI for API documentation.

-Once microservice deployed successfully, you will see the message below:
+Once the microservice has been deployed successfully, you will see the message below:
 ```
 The API endpoints are ready.
 See the auto-generated API docs at this URL: https://<your-sample-domain>/sample_service/docs
 ```

-##  3. <a name='SettingupGoogleCloudProjectManualSteps'></a>Setting up Google Cloud Project (Manual Steps)
+##  3. <a name='SetupGoogleCloudProjectManualSteps'></a>Setup and deploy Solutions Template (Manual Steps)

-###  3.1. <a name='Setupworkingenvironment:'></a>Set up working environment:
+###  3.1. <a name='Setupworkingenvironment'></a>Set up working environment

 Please make sure you are at the generated folder **my-project-folder**
 ```